Aquafina-water-bottle/jp-mining-note/docs/docs/modding.md

 TODO separate page

 - before:
+    - I'm relatively new to people contributing to my work, so I'm not sure how to format this section
-    - highly prefer if you contact me before-hand with the changes you want to make
+    - (As of writing this), I highly recommend you reach out before-hand so we can discuss the changes you want to make

 - during:
     - attempt to match style around the code

 - final steps:
     - use black to format all python files (TODO script)
-    - make sure tests run (maybe CI at some point)
+    - make sure tests run (maybe CI at some point?)
-    - update documentation (see wiki/ folder)
+    - update documentation (see docs/ folder) if necessary

 ```bash